 If you prefer the comfort, ease of use, and sound quality of over-ear headphones, you surely know how challenging it can be to find the best bang for your buck.
 There are many options out there, but how do they stack up?
 It depends on what you're looking for—some models are more versatile, with noise cancelling and Bluetooth for added convenience while commuting.
 However, gamers will want something with lower latency, and audiophiles will focus most on sound quality and comfort.
 Fortunately, there's something for everyone, even under $100.

-We've tested 163 over-ear headphones and below are our recommendations for the best over-ear headphones under $100 in 2019.
-If you're looking for our top picks for other over-ear headphones, check out our recommendations for the best over-ear headphones for working out, the best wireless Bluetooth over-ear headphones, the best headphones under $100, and the best over-ear noise cancelling headphones.
+We've tested over 350 pairs of over-ear headphones, and below are our recommendations for the best headphones with an over-ear design under $100.
+If you're looking for our top picks for other over-ear headphones, check out our recommendations for the best over-ear headphones, the best wireless Bluetooth over-ear headphones, and the best over-ear headphones for working out.